Periodic Inspection and Testing

 Every electrical installation deteriorates with use and age.
 It is critical to maintain these installations to ensure that the safety of users is not put at risk and that installations remain in a safe and serviceable condition.

-In section periods depends on the premise type.
+This depends on the premise type.
 It is recommended that Electrical installation condition reports or periodic inspection and testing is carried out at least every:

 - 5 years for commercial properties.
 This can either consist of a 100% inspection every 5 years or broken down to rolling programme of 20% inspections every year.
 Using the latter method ensures that the installation is checked once a year for faults.